 - Schober, S.E.; Zhang, C.; Brody, D.J.; Marano, C., “Disparities in secondhand smoke exposure — United States, 1988-1994 and 1999-2004,” Morbidity and Mortality Weekly Report 57(27): 744-747, July 11, 2008.

 - Dejmek, J.; Solansky, I.; Podrazilova, K.; Sram, R., “The exposure of nonsmoking and smoking mothers to environmental tobacco smoke during different gestational phases and fetal growth,” Environmental Health Perspectives 110(6): 601-606, June 2002.

-- Leonardi-Bee, J.A.; Smyth, A.R.; Britton, J.; Coleman, T., “Environmental tobacco smoke on fetal health: systematic review and meta-analysis,” Archives of Disease in Childhood, Fetal and Neonatal Edition [Epub ahead of print], January 24, 2008
+- Leonardi-Bee, J.A.; Smyth, A.R.; Britton, J.; Coleman, T., “Environmental tobacco smoke on fetal health: systematic review and meta-analysis,” Archives of Disease in Childhood, Fetal and Neonatal Edition [Online ahead of print], January 24, 2008

 - Woodward, A. and Laugesen M., “How many deaths are caused by secondhand cigarette smoke?”
 Tobacco Control, 10: 383 – 388, December 2001.

 - McMartin, K.I.; Platt, M.S.; Hackman, R.; Klein, J.; Smialek, J.E.; Vigorito, R.; Koren, G., “Lung tissue concentrations of nicotine in sudden infant death syndrome (SIDS),” Journal of Pediatrics 140(2): 205-209, February 2002.